 Low Income Public Housing (LIPH) is not the same as the Section 8 Housing Choice Voucher program.
 If approved for LIPH you will have to live in a LIPH unit.
 Click here for more information on the Section 8 Housing Choice Voucher Program.

 For highrise buildings, you will be provided up to two offers.
 If you do not accept the first unit offered, you will then have one additional unit offered to you.
 If you do not accept either of the units offered, you will be taken off the wait list and you must wait one year before applying again.

 For a family unit, you will be provided up to two offers.
 If you do not accept the first unit offered, you will then have one additional unit offered to you.
 If you do not accept either of these units offer you will be taken off the wait list and you must wait one year before applying again.

 The wait for housing varies, depending on the size of your family and the length of the waiting list.
-It may take up to a year from the approval date of your application before an offer of housing is made to you.
-The time however varies and the wait can be shorter or longer.
+It may take five years or more from the approval date of your application before an offer of housing is made to you.
+The time, however, varies from list to list.

 You can call 612-342-1400 and use our automated phone system to find out who is your ET.